cognitedata/reveal/apps/react-demo-app/README.md

 yarn test:coverage                                  # Run tests with coverage report
 ```

-The CI uses the `react_scripts_test` rule which takes longer as it performs a build internally
+The CI uses the `vite_test` rule which takes longer as it performs a build internally

 ## Requirements to run and test locally

 Copy react-demo-app-e2e-azure-dev.jwk-key.json from Lastpass -> Shared Demo App into the file:
 private-keys/react-demo-app-e2e-azure-dev.jwk-key.json

+If your app was created with the generator, you need to create a new e2e key instead following the main [README](https://github.com/cognitedata/applications#running-e2e-tests-on-jenkins)

 ## e2e tests